 The researchers concluded that despite regular lifting increasing forearm development, direct work through isolation exercises is best for maximizing results.

-This exercise is perfect for hitting all of the forearm muscles and improving overall grip strength.
+This forearm exercise is perfect for hitting all of the right muscles and improving overall grip strength.

 To perform this exercise, simply hold the center of a bar with one hand and prevent it from tipping over on one side.